ghostwolfarchive/atSomeone/README.md

 - [License](#license)

 <h2 align="center">Contributing</h2>
-Contributions are welcomed!
-Any code improvements that would make the data gathering and processing even more effective are welcomed!
+Any code improvements that would make the data gathering and processing even more effective are highly welcomed!

 <h2 align="center">Self-hosting</h2>
 > WARNING!
 This part might not be the best tutorial how to launch the bot.
 I apologise for that.